Skip to Main Content

 Sponsored by the U.S. Department of Justice, the National Criminal Justice Reference Service (NCJRS) is a federally funded resource offering reports, journals, statistics, and other information on subjects relating to criminology, criminal justice, substance abuse, corrections, police, and crime victims.

-The Westlaw Criminal Law page provides direct links to a criminal law case search, a listing of federal and state criminal law statutes, a listing of federal and state criminal law regulations, and subject-specific secondary materials that include treatises articles, forms, and newsletters.
+This Westlaw page provides direct links to a criminal law case search, a listing of federal and state criminal law statutes, a listing of federal and state criminal law regulations, and subject-specific secondary materials that include treatises articles, forms, and newsletters.

 Web Resources